 The most dangerous phrase in the English language is: “We’ve always done it this way.”

 I blame the microscope for taking us on a detour over the last century.
 It distracted us.
 I call it the “Ancel Keys of the cancer world”.
 (Keys was an American scientist who spawned the largely discredited “diet-heart hypothesis” on which official dietary guidelines are based.

 British obesity researcher Zoe Harcombe has shown in a study published in the BMJ Open Heart in February 2015, that these guidelines were without much science to recommend them when they were introduced in the US in 1977.)

 I don’t have all the answers.
 I just have a personal interest because I had cancer 15 years ago.
-My life and m family’s life changed completely that day I was diagnosed in 2000.
+My life and my family’s life changed completely that day I was diagnosed in 2000.
 All certainty washed away; we were struck with a sense of helplessness.

 I did as the doctors told me.
-I had surgery, radiotherapy and chemotherapy – that’s fine because I am still here, but there was no mention of nutrition – ever.
+I had surgery, radiotherapy and chemotherapy.
+That’s fine because I am still here but there was no mention of nutrition – ever.

 I just want us to consider the possibility that the primary problem is nothing to do with chromosomes; instead, it may be tied up with glucose metabolism – the idea that the chromosomal changes are what we see and have been blamed as the cause but in fact are just the effect.

 This is not a new idea.
 It is based on the Warburg effect – the work of German physiologist, doctor and Nobel laureate Otto Warburg.
 It could lie in a message he has given us since 1924.
 That was when he first described aerobic glycolysis – a defect in mitochondrial glucose metabolism that causes fermentation of glucose and diverts glucose away from energy production to cell growth.